jg-white/Palindromes/README.md

-# palindrome
+# Palindromes
-Testing numbers/words if they are a palindrome
+Testing numbers/words if they are a palindrome in Java.

+Takes user input through scanner, creates reversed string and checks if the user input is a palindrome.